Theawmaster/SG-CarPark-Eh/README.md

 Planned features and improvements:

-- Real-time parking availability and rates.
+- Merged with LTA and capital mall datasets for comprehensive coverage.
 - Filtering carparks by amenities (e.g., EV chargers, sheltered parking).
-- User authentication for personalized experiences.
+- User authentication for personalized experiences such as able to favourite carpark spots.

 ---